 What it means for FQHCs

 Independent East Bay FQHCs will absorb patients as coverage erodes across the county's own clinic network — and compete for the same scarce Medi-Cal revenue.
-With Measure B defeated, there is no county tax cushion to soften the July 1 UIS-PPS cut.
+With Measure B defeated, there is no county tax cushion for H.R.
+1-driven demand or the signed budget's July 1, 2027 UIS/PPS sensitivity window.

 Mitigation: Measure B (~$150M/yr) FAILED June 2 — no local backstop